 - a.
 Site Plan Review shall not apply to single family homes and their accessory structures (or two family or semi-detached homes per Section III-A, paragraph 14 of the Zoning By-Laws), including additions or enlargements to same which are as a matter of right or as to which relief may be granted by special permit or variance. - b.
-Apart from 2.a., in all districts:

-i.
-No building or accessory structure (whether otherwise allowed by right or by special permit) shall be: (1) erected, (2) enlarged or be subject to any change in the location of the exterior walls so as to increase the building footprint by ten percent or more, (3) increased in its gross floor area by more than twenty five percent (25%), whether accompanied by exterior construction or not, ii.
-No parking area shall be physically expanded by an increase in parking surface area of ten percent (10%) or more, iii.
-No changes in use resulting in an increase in parking area requirements greater than or equal to 10 spaces, iv.
-No new or expanded outside storage of materials, and v.
-No new drive-thru facilities, new Medical Marijuana Treatment Center/Registered Marijuana Dispensary or non-accessory solar energy generation systems shall be allowed except in conformity with a site plan bearing an endorsement of approval by the Planning Board.
+Apart from 2.a., in all districts: - i.
+No building or accessory structure (whether otherwise allowed by right or by special permit) shall be: (1) erected, (2) enlarged or be subject to any change in the location of the exterior walls so as to increase the building footprint by ten percent or more, (3) increased in its gross floor area by more than twenty five percent (25%), whether accompanied by exterior construction or not, - ii.
+No parking area shall be physically expanded by an increase in parking surface area of ten percent (10%) or more, - iii.
+No changes in use resulting in an increase in parking area requirements greater than or equal to 10 spaces, - iv.
+No new or expanded outside storage of materials, and - v.
+No new drive-thru facilities, new or expanded Medical Marijuana Treatment Center/Registered Marijuana Dispensary new or expanded Marijuana Establishment, conversion of or expansion of a Medical Marijuana Treatment Center/Registered Marijuana Dispensary to a Marijuana Establishment, or non-accessory solar energy generation systems shall be allowed except in conformity with a site plan bearing an endorsement of approval by the Planning Board.